xnubar/day_1/README.md

 **There will be another changes**

-1.The first option is
+1. The first option is
      -First of of the first option
        -First of the first

+[x] first option is done
+[ ] second is not done